 - Promoters: Patients giving a rating of either 9 or 10 to their urgent care center were classified as Promoters.
 They are loyal enthusiasts who will keep referring the urgent care centers to other patients.

 - Passives: Patients giving a rating of 7 or 8 to their urgent care center were classified as Passive.
 They are satisfied but NOT enthusiastic patients who are vulnerable to competitive offerings.

-- All comments were grouped by positive, negative, and neutral ratings.
+- All comments were grouped by positive and negative ratings.

-- An established 3rd party artificial intelligence tool RepuGen, was used to gauge patient sentiment by group (positive, negative, neutral) and also to gauge the intensity of the sentiment based on their comments about their experience.
+- An established 3rd party artificial intelligence tool RepuGen, was used to gauge patient sentiment by group (positive and negative) and also to gauge the intensity of the sentiment based on their comments about their experience.

-- GMR Web Team proprietary software RepuGen was used to analyze word density of comments by group for all patients to identify words used by patients to describe their experience.
+- GMR Web Team proprietary software was used to analyze the word density of comments by group for all patients to identify words used by patients to describe their experience.

 Why Is the Urgent Care Patient Satisfaction Benchmark Report So Important?